Blackwoodsounddesign/spatialsuite/README.md

-# Stewart's Spatial Audio Suite
+# Theatrical Spatial Audio Suite
 www.stewartblackwood.com
 <br>
 A suite of object based spatial tools & algorithms implemented in C++ (with the JUCE SDK), Javascript, and Max/MSP.